Skip to content

 On a phone.
 In an inbox.
 On a feed.

 The brand has to hold up at every scale — a 38 px home screen tile, a 540 px email column, a 1080-square Instagram post.
-Same gold, same serif, same quiet.
+Same gold, same rings, same quiet.

 App icon